 The dining facilities on Scott Campus are open and are working to provide healthy and safe dining options for all students and staff.
 Other dining facilities on campus are doing the same.
 These options may include pre-packaged meals, to-go options, and dining spaces that accommodate for physical distancing between diners.
 See the Scott Campus dining website for information on hours of operation for Scott Campus facilities and the UNO Building Access page for information on hours of operation for Dodge Campus facilities.

-Dodge Campus move in is scheduled from August 14–17th.
-Scott Campus move-in is scheduled August 16-22nd.
-Specific directions regarding move-in will be communicates to all residents prior to move-in.
+Specific directions regarding move-in will be communicated to all residents prior to move-in.
 Residents can expect to see a drive-thru check-in process when they arrive to campus.
 All residents will be asked to bring no more than two guests to campus with them to assist with the move-in process.

 If you are experiencing COVID-19 symptoms, please do not visit the Nebraska Medicine-UNO Health Center.